 My CCELL Coil and/or Cartridge Keeps Clogging Up

-Speaking of a clogged CCELL coil, or even a clogged cartridge, what happens if you’re experiencing a truly stubborn clog?
-Here are a few different ways to get around a blocked CCELL system.
+Speaking of a clogged CCELL coil, what happens if you’re experiencing a truly clogged cartridge?
+You’re probably saying “Why won’t my cart hit?” for starters.
+Here are a few ideas on how to unclog a cart.

-- Are you simply hitting your vape too hard?
-You may not be accustomed to the airflow of CCELLs if you’re used to standard vaping technology, but CCELLs typically respond better to slow, consistent draws.
+- You may be hitting your vape too “hard.”
+If you’re not accustomed to the airflow of CCELLs you’re used to standard vaping technology, CCELLs work a bit differently than other cartridges.
+CCELLs typically respond better to slow, consistent draws.
 Intense draws can contribute to clogging your cartridge and/or coil by violently pulling the oil forward.
 Remember, CCELLs are designed for thick oils so this can become problematic quickly.

-- Are you clearing your cartridge with your draws?
+- Are you clearing your cartridge of vapor with each draw?
 If you’ve been neglecting to clear your CCELL carts, excess vapor could eventually settle into a stubborn blockage.